Wednesday, July 31, 2024

 SHE SHED

 There really is NOTHING to do here except relax.
 Taking walks around the RV park, reading and playing cards and computer games.
-Of course I’m up for the naps but none of that other stuff.
+Of course, I’m up for the naps but none of that other stuff.
 And the eating and drinking.
-Here are a couple of pictures that I took of Giani and Lady Bella and the humans enjoying cocktails and nachos tonight.
+Here are a couple of pictures that I took of Gianni and Lady Bella and the humans enjoying cocktails and nachos tonight.

 Warren made tacos and enchiladas for dinner and Kathy T made pink margaritas!
 Just water and dog food for me.